Staying Healthy

 Bone Strength

 Bone strength decreases as we age.
 Bones can become very weak and fragile — a condition called osteoporosis.
-Osteoporosis often develops in women after menopause, and in men in older age.
+Osteoporosis often develops in women after menopause, and in older men.
 This bone-thinning disorder puts people at greater risk for broken bones, particularly fractures of the hip, wrist, shoulder, and spine.

 Risk Factors

-Many of the factors that put you at greater risk for a hip fracture are those that cause bone loss.
+Many of the factors that make you more vulnerable to a hip fracture are also those that cause bone loss.

-• Age.
-The risk for hip fractures increases as we age.
+- Age.
+The risk of hip fractures increases as we age.
 Almost 80% of the people hospitalized for hip fractures are age 65 and older.

-• Gender.
-Three-quarters of all hip fractures occur in women.
+- Sex.
+Three-quarters (75%) of all hip fractures occur in women.

-• Heredity.
-A family history of osteoporosis or broken bones in later life puts you at greater risk for a hip fracture.
+- Heredity.
+A family history of osteoporosis or broken bones in later life raises your risk of a hip fracture.
 People with small, thin builds are also at risk.

-• Lifestyle.
-Smoking, excessive alcohol use, and lack of exercise can weaken bones.
+- Lifestyle.
+Smoking, alcohol use, and lack of exercise can weaken bones.

-In addition to factors that affect bone strength, things that put you at greater risk for falling can increase the possibility of hip fracture.
+In addition to factors that affect bone strength, things that raise your risk of falling can increase the possibility of hip fracture.

-• Physical and mental impairments.
-Physical frailty, arthritis, unsteady balance, poor eyesight, dementia and Alzheimer's disease can all increase the chance of falling.
+- Physical and mental impairments.
+Physical frailty, arthritis, unsteady balance, poor eyesight, neuropathy, neurological conditions (such as Parkinson's disease), or dementia (such as Alzheimer's disease) can all increase the chance of falling.

 Tips for Preventing Hip Fractures